AlphaVantageSupport/stock_visualization_in_python_django/README.md

 - The three lists above are then all truncated into a size of 500 elements (i.e., data for the trailing 500 trading days) to be visualized by Chart.js.
 Specifically, the values in `dates` are used for the X axis; values in `daily_adjusted_close` and `sma_data` are used for the Y axis.

-You may be wondering where the `get_stock_data` backend function is.
+As you can see, the `get_stock_data` backend function is now the only missing piece in the frontend-backend interactions.
 Please hold your breath - we will implement it right away!

 ## Set up Django backend (views.py)